madtrick/piwpew-docs/README.md

 ## Connecting to the game

-Players have to open a websocket connection with `wss://game.piwpew.com/ws/player`.
+Players have to open a websocket connection to `wss://game.piwpew.com/ws/player`.

 ## Game protocol